 - 16.3 The landscape character of Hartlepool's countryside consists of two distinct areas the Durham Magnesian Limestone Plateau to the north and the Tees Lowlands in the west and south63.
 The Durham Magnesian Limestone Plateau is an open, agricultural landscape with sharply defined boundaries in the form of a steep limestone escarpment to the west and a coastline of cliffs and bays.
 The Limestone Plateau just reaches its southern and eastern extent within the northern part of Hartlepool Borough.
 An aquifer sits below the Magnesian Limestone Plateau which is an important source of drinking water for Hartlepool and other surrounding urban areas.
 The limestone escarpment is a prominent feature in the north west of the Borough and is the location of an active limestone quarry at Hart.
 In the very north of the Borough the wooded Thorpe Bulmer Dene cuts into the landscape from the coast. - 16.4 The Tees Lowlands character area forms a broad, open plain dominated by the meandering River Tees and its tributaries, with wide views to distant hills to the south.
-Within Hartlepool the Tees Lowlands comprise broad low-lying and gently undulating farmland, and towards the south east of the Borough merges into the flat, estuarine landscape around the mouth of the River Tees.
+Within Hartlepool the Tees Lowlands comprise broad low-lying

-63 Detailed profiles of these Natural Character Areas can be downloaded from the Government's website: www.gov.uk/government/publications/national-character-area-profiles-data -for-local-decision-making/nationalcharacter-area-profiles
+63 Detailed profiles of these Natural Character Areas can be downloaded from the Government's website: www.gov.uk/government/publications/national-character-area-profiles-data -for-local-decision-making/national-character-area-profiles